Ten tips to help you take better photos

 On holiday with pets and well-behaved grandparents?
 Bring them too!

-The tips below will help you take better photos of your kids and family this Summer but why not take the stress out of it and let me capture your happy holiday memories now that you are all finally together on holiday after a hell of a year?”
+The tips below will help you take better photos of your kids and family this Summer.
+Or, why not take the stress out of it and let me capture your happy holiday memories, now that you are all finally together on holiday after a hell of a year?

 Full details of The Beach Sessions can be found here: damianbailey.com/cornwall